thekalinga/thekalinga.in/_posts/2022-12-25-self-certification-wrong-diagnosis/2022-12-25-self-certification-wrong-diagnosis.md

 State is the negation of Anarchy.
 State is an agent of chaos & injustice.
 Its enforces its injustice through violence as it centralises most power thru a rigid hierarchy & wields this power to serve interests of ruling class (those who have access to this power) --- while terrorising the people it imposes itself over.

-In essence, the Judge is using the definition of State (chaos agent & tyrant) to bad-mouth Anarchy.
-One would expect him to have some basic understanding of these political ideologies before he uses words as they mean almost opposite of what he wanted to say --- esp when he wanted to publish in a mainstream newspaper.[^indian-journalism-reconsideration]

-[^indian-journalism-reconsideration]: On 2nd thought, barring rare exceptions, given that mainstream media (includes newspapers) in India amounts to nothing more than propaganda for rich & powerful, this is probably something one should expect.
+In essence, the Judge is using the definition of State (a tyrant & a chaos agent) to blame Anarchy.
+When the system is behaving exactly how its designed, he goes onto blame something else.
+Most likely, he might not even know various political ideologies (understandable since the qualifications required to get promoted there requires more of lobbying talent than wider understanding of society & power), which explains why he used those words.
+Since Indian mainstream media (barring rare exceptions) is nothing more than propaganda for rich & powerful, this explains why they publish such narratives.

 ## Self-appointment